30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 15. Bryant Park

-If you find yourself around Midtown with younger children who need some space to run around, then Bryant Park can be a good idea.
-The park has a carousel, a giant lawn area, an Art Cart and often hosts special events for kids including popular children’s entertainers.
+If you find yourself around Midtown Manhattan with younger children who need to get their beans out, Bryant Park is a good place to let them run around.
+The park has a carousel, a giant lawn area, and an Art Cart.
+Many free events and fun activities for kids are hosted here including shows by popular children’s entertainers.

 Bryant Park Carousel